Week A

 When should I purchase the device?

-The ordering portal is now open for parents wishing to purchase a device through the Tech4Learners scheme.
-The Portal is now closed.
-First payment for September 2023 devices will be taken on 25th July 2023.
+The ordering portal is currently closed for parents wishing to purchase a device through the Tech4Learners scheme for Years 7-10.

 What happens when the scheme finishes?